individual-it/bandwidthd-pSQL-frontend/README.md

 have half a dozen sensors sprinkled around the country, writing millions of data points a day on our customers into the system.

-### INSTRUCTIONS
+## INSTRUCTIONS

 As a prerequisite for these instructions, you must have Postgresql installed and working, as well as a web server that supports php.

-#### Database Setup:
+### Database Setup:
 1. Create a database for Bandwidthd.
 You will need to create users that can access the database remotely if you want remote sensors.

 2. Bandwidthd's schema is in "schema.postgresql".  "psql mydb username < schema.postgresql"
 should load it and create the 2 tables and 4 indexes.Thi

-#### Bandwidthd Setup:
+### Bandwidthd Setup:
 1. Add the following lines to your bandwidthd.conf file:

-	# Standard postgres connect string, just like php, see postgres docs for
+2.   # Standard postgres connect string, just like php, see postgres docs for
      # details
      pgsql_connect_string "user = someuser dbname = mydb host = databaseserver.com"
      # Arbitrary sensor name, I recommend the sensors fully qualified domain
      # name
      sensor_id "sensor1.mycompany.com"
      # Tells Bandwidthd to keep no data and preform no graphing locally
      graph false
      # If this is set to true Bandwidthd will try to recover the daily log
      # into the database.
 If you set this true on purpose only do it once.
      # Bandwidthd does not track the fact that it has already transferred
      # certain records into the database.
      recover_cdf false
+2.
+2. qeqwe
+3.

+2.
+2. #
-4. Simply start bandwidthd, and after a few minutes data should start appearing in your database.
+3. Simply start bandwidthd, and after a few minutes data should start appearing in your database.
 If not, check syslog for error messages.

+dasdasdasdasd
+asdasdasdas

-#### Web Server Setup:
+### Web Server Setup:
 1. Copy the contents of this repository into your web tree some where.
 2. Edit config.conf to set your db connect string